-When a worker suffers an injury after an oilfield accident, he or she has a right to seek financial compensation.
-In Texas, the majority of oilfield workers can get the money they need by filing a workers’ compensation claim.
-This will allow them to receive money for medical bills and a portion of their lost wages quickly, without having to prove liability.
+When a worker suffers an injury after an oilfield accident, he or she has a right to seek financial compensation for their employees.
+In Texas, the majority of oilfield workers may get the money they need by filing a workers’ compensation claim.
+This will allow them to receive money for medical bills and a portion of their lost wages, without having to prove liability.
 However, these benefits often fall short of meeting the needs of an injured worker.
 Therefore, it is important that oilfield workers know their legal options and understand the process of filing a lawsuit.

 What Are the Most Common Types of Oilfield Accidents?